whyboris/utilitarianism.net/content/en/03-arguments-for-utilitarianism.md

 [^18]: Scheffler, S. (1985).
 [Agent-Centred Restrictions, Rationality, and the Virtues](https://dx.doi.org/10.1093/mind/XCIV.375.409). _Mind_, 94(375): 409–19.
 [^19]: See, e.g., Chappell, T. (2011).
 [Intuition, System, and the “Paradox” of Deontology](https://doi.org/10.1017/CBO9780511973789.013).
 In Jost, L. & Wuerth, J. (eds.), _Perfecting Virtue: New Essays on Kantian Ethics and Virtue Ethics_.
 Cambridge University Press, pp. 271–88.
 [^20]: It's open to the deontologist to insist that it should be more important _to Jack_, even if not to anyone else.
-But this violates the appealing idea that the moral point of view is impartial, yielding verdicts that reasonable observers (and not just the agent themselves) could agree upon.
+But this violates the appealing idea that the moral point of view is impartial, yielding verdicts that reasonable observers (and not just the agent themselves) could agree on.
 [^21]:
     For example, you might gaslight your spouse by remaining hidden in camouflage, when they could have sworn that you were just in the room with them.
 Or, as Foot (1978, 26) suggests, “An actor who fails to turn up for a performance will generally spoil it rather than allow it to be spoiled”.